CharlesD1423/FPGA-for-Finance/FPGA/load_market_data/README.md

 - Click Program Device
 - Make sure .but and .ltx files are selected in this window, then hit OK.
 - Open ILA Dashboard once programmed, and you can now view it running in memory.
+- When hitting "Run", you can see the ROM stepping through prices live in hardware